ALive-research/Slicer-Liver/Docs/adr/0004-python-cpp-boundary.md

 - Widget / GUI logic (Qt `.ui` files loaded via `qt.QUiLoader`, wired in Python).
 - Logic / orchestration (the equivalent of `vtkSlicerLiver*Logic`).
-- Storage I/O — CSV reading/writing is trivial in Python and schema
-  evolution is easier; the C++ `vtkMRMLLiverResectionCSVStorageNode` is retired in favour of a Python storage class that reads/writes the same `.lrp.fcsv` format.
+- Storage *parsing / serialization logic* — the `.lrp.fcsv` read/
+  write body can live in Python (CSV is trivial; schema evolution is easier).
+Note however that the **`vtkMRMLStorageNode` subclass itself stays C++** — it falls under "MRML node classes" above, because the scene's storage dispatch, file-extension registration, and `IsA()` queries depend on its C++ class identity.
+This is precisely the storage pair ADR-0002 calls for; the storage *class* is C++, the parsing *body* can delegate to Python helpers.
 - LayerDM pipelines — per [ADR-0002](0002-migrate-to-slicerlayerdm.md);
   LayerDM provides a first-class Python abstract pipeline class.
+- **Python VTK filters** — compute paths that do not have a measured per-frame or inner-loop bottleneck.
+Python-bound filters keep the data flow through VTK's pipeline machinery while preserving Python iteration speed.
+This is the default home for new compute under ADR-0002's "unify the language seam" Decision bullet.
 - Tests — per [ADR-0003](0003-testability-invariant.md); the Slicer
   self-test pattern is Python.
 - Build / packaging glue.